lake-wg/edhoc/draft-ietf-lake-traces.md

      8
     )

-where the last value is the EDHOC MAC length.
+where the last value is the EDHOC MAC length in bytes.

 ~~~~~~~~
 info for MAC_2 (CBOR Sequence) (137 bytes)